haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Click Start.

-Open the jupyter notebook for finetuning.
+### Open the jupyter notebook called 'FineTuneModelExample.ipynb'

 Choose the kernel you made above ( see the make-custom-kernel command above ) in the top right.